MaMut1991/Final_Project/README.md

 ### Approach

-- Develop a function to create charts or a dashboard for the app.
+- Develop a module to create charts for the app.
-- Develop a function that trains models, validates them, selects the best model, tunes hyperparameters if necessary, and generates sales forecasts.
+- Develop a module that train a XGBoost Model for forecasting.
-- Develop a Streamlit app to visualize the charts and forecasts.
+- Develop a Streamlit app to visualize the charts and forecast.
 Parameters can be adjusted and passed to the two functions above to customize the analysis results.
 -
-Three Python files will be created: main.py, dashboard.py, and model.py.
+Five Python files will be created: main.py, dashboard.py, preprocessing.py, time_series_analysis2.py and XGBoost.py.
 - main.py: This file creates the Streamlit app and controls the function calls of the other files.
-- data.py: This file analyzes the sales data and visualizes it in the form of charts.
+- dashboard.py: This file analyzes the sales data and visualizes it in the form of charts.
-- model.py: In this file, models will be trained, validated, the best model selected, hyperparameters tuned, and sales forecasts generated.
+- XGBoost.py: In this file, a model will be trained and validated and sales forecasts are generated.

-List of Supervised Models Used:
-- Random Forest
-- Lasso Regression
-- XGBoost

 The final model evaluation will be based on MSE, MAE, RMSE, and R² (coefficient of determination).
 These evaluation metrics will not only assess the model's accuracy but also check for overfitting or underfitting.
-To determine and fine-tune the optimal model, negative MSE (neg_mse) will be used for evaluation.